We include products we think can be useful for our readers. If you make a purchase through the links on this page, we may earn a small commission.

 The Agent Shirt from Grammar

 Shopping at Grammar is not only eco-friendly but also a statement of elegance.
 Starting with foundational elements, like a white shirt, it creates a modern sophisticated wardrobe that every powerful woman would wish for.
-Each outfit is designed with honest respect to a woman’s form and with the passion to make her voice stronger.
+Each outfit is designed with honest respect for a woman’s form and with the passion to make her voice stronger.

 It provides you with a great selection of 100% organic cotton white shirts that are the basic elements of your outfit as well as it also offers an expanded collection of dresses, tunics and accessories.
 All orders are shipped within 2 business days, right to your door at no additional shipping cost.
 You can also return your order within 30 days but we recommend you think about nature before placing your order to avoid growing your carbon footprint by sending items back.
 All garments are suggested to be washed in cold water, which is gentler on fabrics and conserves energy.